umalabs/correlated-authorization/README.md

 #### *B. Resource Description*

-&emsp;The Correlated Authorization framework extends the Resource Description definition [8] and adds an optional *hash* parameter to the resource description that contains the hash value of the contents of the registered resource set.
+&emsp;The Correlated Authorization framework extends the Resource Description definition [8] and allows to use optional parameters in the resource description.

+#### *C. Managing Resources*

+&emsp;The way the resource owner manages its resources with the client is out of scope of this document.

-#### *C. Separation of Responsibility and Authority*
+#### *D. Separation of Responsibility and Authority*

 &emsp;The Correlated Authorization framework extends the definition of the Separation of Responsibility and Authority [9] to allow to configure policy conditions by the RS on behalf of its user.